 Horses hold a special place in the history of civilization and the history of our country.
 They have carried populations over long distances, hauled people's worldly goods, and provided transportation in wars.
 Without horses, it is unlikely that humans would have attained their current point of social development.
-The horse continues to be admired in many depictions.
 The horse remains a beloved companion to many as well as a partner in various equine competitions.
-The special nature of horses and their relationship to Americans now and in our history causes great opposition to horse slaughter and the sale of horsemeat in the United States.
+The special nature of horses and their relationship to Americans now and in our history informs the opposition to horse slaughter and the sale of horse meat in the United States.
 Horses are often conceived of as companions akin to dogs or cats.
 Just as the idea of selling dogs for meat for human consumption is abhorrent to most New Yorkers, so too is the idea of eating horses.
-New York should not perpetuate treating horses as sources of meat.
+New York should not perpetuate using horses as sources of meat.